StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-linux.md

 ## Overview

-The steps below will assist you in successfully migrating from Agent v1 to Agent v2.
+The steps below will assist you in successfully migrating from Agent V1 (legacy) to Agent V2.
-This migration process will also migrate your existing Agent v1 state allowing checks like Splunk to continue from its previous state.
+This migration process will also migrate your existing Agent V1 (legacy) state allowing checks like Splunk to continue from its previous state.

 {% hint style="warning" %}
-These steps **must be done in the correct order** to prevent any Agent v1 to Agent v2 issues.
+These steps **must be done in the correct order** to prevent any Agent V1 (legacy) to Agent V2 issues.

-Problems like invalid Agent state files, overwritten state files or even a broken Agent v2 instance can occur when the order is broken.
+Problems like invalid Agent state files, overwritten state files or even a broken Agent V2 instance can occur when the order is broken.
 {% endhint %}

 {% hint style="warning" %}